-Kidney transplant recipients, and women in general, could be the beneficiaries of vitamin B6 supplementation.
+Kidney-transplant recipients, and women in general, could benefit from vitamin B6 supplementation.
 This is one of the conclusions from research by TiFN PhD fellow Isidor Minović, published in the American Journal of Clinical Nutrition.

 As a pharmacy graduate, Minović has always been interested in the balance between the benefits and risks of vitamin supplementation.
 To learn more about vitamins, he pursued a PhD in which he conducted clinical research towards vitamins, in particular vitamin B6.

 “Many people use regular vitamin supplements to improve health and prevent disease”, Minović says.
 “However, for many patient groups, the occurrence and potential clinical implications of vitamin deficiency are unknown.”
 As such, the benefit of vitamin supplementation in, for example, people with fibromyalgia and chronic fatigue syndrome, is unclear, and people might be putting themselves at unnecessary risk of vitamin toxicity.
 “The first step towards safe vitamin supplementation is to identify populations at risk of vitamin deficiency and investigate the potential consequences of it”, he explains.

 Therefore, to investigate the role of vitamin deficiency in fibromyalgia and chronic fatigue syndrome, Minović performed an extensive quality assessment and meta-analysis, on previous studies that focussed on the combination of vitamins, fibromyalgia and chronic fatigue syndrome.
 “We concluded that the evidence from existing studies does not justify the often high micronutrient dosages of these patient groups.”